Updated: Dec 30, 2020

 you know that the best way to approach the problem is to sort the triangles you're looking for into classes: maybe ones that contain one small triangle, ones that contain four, ones that contain nine and so on, to count up the entire total.
 Math reinforces programming and programming reinforces math, so you'll probably be good at one if you're good at another!

-I don't claim to be any kind of expert on computer programming—in fact, I'm very, very much a beginner and I've taught myself all that I do know, but maybe one day, I'll get one of my friends that know quite a bit more than I do to guest-write an article for you guys!
-If not, I do know of some resources I can direct you to so you can learn more.
+I don't claim to be any kind of expert on computer programming—I've taught myself all that I do know, but I do know some great resources to which I can direct you if you would like to learn more.

-If you are interested in seeing my code, you can leave a comment, but I can't promise it's anywhere near perfect (but it does work!).
+If you are interested in seeing my code, you can leave a comment, and I'll discuss it with you.
 And if you know how to code, why not try to write some yourself?
-It's a pretty fun exercise.
+It's a really revealing exercise.

 Ok, back to the problem!